VonHeikemen/sublime-pro-key-bindings/README.md

   # Your code...
 ```

-After this function is executed a `.sublime-keymap` will be created in the directory `SublimeProKeyBindings` located in your "user folder".
+After this function is executed a `.sublime-keymap` will be created in the directory `Programmatic Key Bindings` located in your "user folder".
 Sublime text will pick up any changes to that file and will reload your key bindings so the changes take effect (and you should be able to use then inmediately, reset sublime if you want to be sure).

 That means, this plugin doesn't do anything at runtime.
 After the `.sublime-keymap` is created everything is in the hands of sublime's internal mechanism.